-In warmer weather it would be advised to use an ice pack or two to keep them cool.
-But in the winter months they will fair very well in an refrigerated lunch box.
+In warmer weather, it would be advised to use an ice pack or two to keep them cool.
+But in the winter months, they will fair very well in a regular lunch box.

 This is the first time I’ve made pork pies, and I wanted to make them the old fashioned way.
 Pigs trotters n all.